Russel88/CRISPRCasTyper/README.md

 ### Updated RepeatTyper models <a name="repeatnew"></a>
 The [CCTyper webserver](https://typer.crispr.dk) is crowdsourcing subtyped repeats and includes an updated RepeatTyper model based on a much larger set of repeats and contains additional subtypes compared to the curated RepeatTyper model.
 This updated model is automatically retrained each month and the models can be downloaded [here](http://mibi.galaxy.bio.ku.dk/russel/repeattyper/).

+From version 1.4.0 and onwards of CCTyper the newest repeatTyper model is included upon release of the version.

 Each model contains a training report (xgb_report), where you can find the training log, and in the bottom the accuracy, both overall and per subtype.